 Why Families Love Montreal

-It is not hard to find things to do in Montreal.
-With a booming downtown and tons of unique neighborhoods, families could spend weeks here exploring.
-The city is full of attractions, activities and experiences that will entertain young children and teenagers alike.
+It is not hard for families to find things to do in Montreal.
+With a booming downtown and many of unique neighborhoods, families could spend weeks here exploring.
+The city is full of attractions, activities, and experiences that will entertain young children and teenagers alike.

 One of our favorite areas to visit is the Old Port.
 Time and again we find ourselves back at the Montreal Science Center.
 They have great IMAX movies, temporary and permanent exhibits.
 We recently spent some time at the current Game On exhibition.
 Honestly, it was a little hard to leave.
 There are over 100 video games to play.
 You can show your children that old Atari you used a million years ago or challenge them to a game of Donkey Kong.
 Also currently on exhibit is Fabrik – a creative hands-on workshop which challenges kids to build inventions from different odds and ends.